Travel Insurance Policy Types

 - Travel Delay

 It’s important that you opt for a policy that covers you and your travelling companions properly, so base your decision to buy a policy on the level of cover it provides rather than price alone.
-You can use our comparison tool by clicking the ‘Get a Quote' button above to help you quickly compare policies and prices.
-Having adequate personal accident, medical expenses and repatriation cover should be high a priority when choosing cover.
-If you need medical treatment abroad and need to be brought home, the costs could far out way the premium of travel insurance, making it an important security measure to take!
+You can use our comparison tool by clicking the ‘Compare Quotes Now' button above or below to help you quickly compare policies and prices.
+Having adequate personal accident, medical expenses and repatriation cover should be a high priority when choosing cover.
+If you need medical treatment abroad and need to be brought home, the costs could far outweigh the premium of travel insurance, making it an important security measure to take!
 Do pay attention to the maximum amount that will be paid out in the event of a claim.
 For instance, if your holiday is costing a total of £2,000, select a policy that provides at least £2,000 cancellation cover so you can recoup the full cost if you have to cancel.
 It’s also worth checking the excess.
 If you’re willing to pay a high excess, the cost of the policy may be cheaper, but you must be prepared to pay the excess amount upfront when claiming.

 What Travel Insurance Policy Type Do I Need?